dopedao/RYO/README.md

     - `has_write_access()` is called by the variable contract to ensure that the calling contract has the power to authorize updates that may affect other modules (which share the same variables).
+- A module updgrade MUST NOT remove functions.
+New functions MAY be added, but backward compatibility with other modules is required.

+Example module upgrade:
+- Weapon overhaul: A module contains a record of who owns which weapon.
+A new module is written that keeps a record of how often a weapon is used.
+It adds a new function that exposes how worn out each weapon is.
+Another module may use this new variable.
+- Drug upgrade: A module contains the record of who owns which drug.
+A new module is written that represents the drugs as a deposited token with limited scopes.
+The drugs may be deposited and made available for gameplay, or used in another module (E.g,.
+Where they may be consumed permanently).
+- Bug fixes: Modules can be upgraded for the purpose of redesigning mechanisms or parameters for better play.

 ## Setup